Skip to main content

 If you have a Medicare Advantage (Part C) plan, you will use your Medicare Advantage card when you visit health care providers instead of the red, white, and blue Medicare card.

-Should I always carry my Medicare card?
+Should I carry my Medicare card with me at all times?

 Yes.
 You will need to take your card with you to all medical and health services appointments.
 You should also have it available when speaking with Medicare or your health insurance or prescription drug insurance company.

 Just like your Social Security card and driver’s license, your Medicare card is a very important piece of identification.
 It should be carried with you when you’re away from home (e.g., in your wallet).
-It’s a good idea to make a photocopy of your card or write down your Medicare number.
-Keep that information in a safe place in case your physical card ever gets lost.
+A transparent plastic card protector can help shield your card from daily wear and tear.

 What should I do if I lose my Medicare card?